fuhry/linux-memory-dumper/README.md

 # What is this... thing?
 This is a script which dumps as much allocated memory as possible from a running Linux system.
-The primary target is user data, which is what most forensic investigations target.
+The primary target is user data, which is what most forensic investigations are looking for anyway.

 # How does it work?
 By parsing /proc/<pid>/maps and dumping the regions described in there from /proc/<pid>/mem.